vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **BN ACD:** "RSCU533, Brisbane Delivery, cleared to YXHE via amended BLHS, YXHE, climb A025, squawk 1256, departure frequency 124.7"
     **RSCU533:** "Cleared to YXHE via amended BLHS, YXHE, climb A025, squawk 1256, departures 124.7, RSCU533"

-Both taxiway **H2** and **F4** are inside the maneuvering area and treated like a runway, requiring a takeoff and landing clearance from BN ADC.
+Both taxiways **H2** and **F4** are inside the maneuvering area and treated like a runway, requiring a takeoff and landing clearance from BN ADC.
 Helicopters departing on other surfaces outside the maneuvering areas should be instructed to *"report airborne"*.

 !!! phraseology
-    **RSCU533:** "Brisbane Tower, helicopter RSCU533, H2 ready"
+    **RSCU533:** "Brisbane Tower, helicopter RSCU533, Taxiway H2 ready"
-    **BN ADC:** "RSCU533, Brisbane Tower, H2 cleared for takeoff"
+    **BN ADC:** "RSCU533, Brisbane Tower, Taxiway H2 cleared for takeoff"
-    **RSCU533:** "H2 cleared for takeoff, RSCU533"
+    **RSCU533:** "Taxiway H2 cleared for takeoff, RSCU533"

     **BN ADC:** "RSCU533, contact departures"
     **RSCU533:** "Departures, RSCU533"